dangmai/prettier-plugin-apex/README.md

 ## Status

-This project is actively being worked on, and definitely not ready to be run on production code.
+This project is actively being worked on, and has been tested on production code.

-* Priority right now is to support all AST elements from compiler.
-A lot is already supported.
-* Currently not working: comments.
-* Formatting needs a lot of work.
+* Formatting still needs work.
-* Some defaults will be changed in the future, e.g. default number of spaces, continuation indent, etc.
+* Some defaults might be changed in the future, e.g. default number of spaces, continuation indent, etc.

 ## How to run